disaster recovery assistance

 City Council -

-The supported state proposal was described as setting aside $30 million to assist individuals and businesses impacted by natural disasters when federal aid is unavailable, contingent on enactment into state law.
+The supported proposal was described as setting aside $30 million to assist individuals and businesses impacted by natural disasters when federal aid is unavailable, contingent on enactment into state law.

 City Council -